XOP/css-codeguide/src/md/file-structure.md

 Different methodologies propose different ways of organizing CSS files.
 Pros and cons of these approaches lay beyond the topic, so let's focus on structure of single CSS file.

-Principles described below can be succesfully adopted and integrated into existing system.
+Principles described below can be successfully adopted and integrated into existing system.

 ### Files organizing